ngtien137/StaggeredGalleryAdapter/README.md

       override fun onViewHandleCheckClicked(item: AppPhoto?, position: Int) {
           //Called when you click to the view which handle select event (defined in GallerySelectSupport annotation) }

+      override fun onViewHandleCheckClicked(item: AppPhoto?, position: Int): Boolean {
+          //Called before you select one item with GallerySelectSupport (Let you check your condition for selecting item)
+          //Returning false will prevent selected item
+          return true;
+      }
   }
   galleryAdapter.setListener(listener)